The Four Main Types of Rental Car Insurance

 Supplemental Liability Protection (SLP)

 Supplemental Liability Protection (SLP) — sometimes called Supplemental Liability Insurance (SLI) — covers bodily injury and property damage you cause to other people in an accident.
-Coverage limits typically range from $300,000 to $1 million, which is far above most state minimums.
+Coverage limits typically range from $300,000 to $1 million, and several major rental companies (including Budget) now list $500,000 as a standard SLI limit.

-If your personal auto policy carries only your state's minimum liability limits, this can be a genuinely valuable add-on.
+If your personal auto policy carries only your state's minimum liability limits — which are rising in several states — this can be a genuinely valuable add-on.
 A serious accident can generate claims well into six figures, and low liability limits leave your personal assets exposed.
+For example, New Jersey's minimum liability limits increased to 35/70/25 for new and renewed policies starting January 1, 2026.
+Check your current policy carefully against your rental state's requirements.

 Personal Accident Insurance (PAI)